pytest-dev/pyfakefs/docs/intro.rst

   See :ref:`customizing_patcher` for more information and ways to work around this.

-- ``pyfakefs`` does not retain the MRO for file objects, so you cannot rely on checks using `isinstance` for these objects (for example, to differentiate between binary and textual file objects).
+- ``pyfakefs`` does not retain the MRO for file objects, so you can mostly not rely on checks using `isinstance` for these objects (note though that binary and textual file objects are derived from `io.BufferedIOBase` and `io.TextIOBase`, respectively, and can thus be differentiated via `isinstance` checks).

 - ``pyfakefs`` is only tested with CPython and the newest PyPy versions, other Python implementations will probably not work